 Finding water-eating snow is the best way to replace water in your system but don’t eat it too fast or you could develop hypothermia.
 It is better to warm the snow over your campfire and then drink it.

 Finding food-is the least important because the body can go for weeks without food.
 It may also be the most difficult.
 Pine needles contain vitamin C and are a good ingredient for tea.
 Pine nuts are good if you can find them.

 Obviously, it is best if you don’t get yourself into an emergency situation like this – getting lost in the winter in the wilderness.
 But if you do, remember these tips.

-We have over 50 different survival kits that help you in an emergency.
+We have 5 different survival kits that help you in an emergency.
 When are you getting one?

 What survival tips can you share with us?
 Don’t be shy, chime in with your thoughts!